-Dorian Pai enrolled in Herzing's Architectural Design program when he discovered his architecture degree was too theory-based to prepare him for a real work environment.
+Dorian Pai enrolled in Herzing's Building Design Technician program when he discovered his architecture degree was too theory-based to get him hired.

 Like so many other students, he was looking for fast, affordable training that delivered job-ready skills.
 Did Herzing measure up?

 Dorian is just about to complete his internship and graduate from the program, so we checked in with him to find out.

 We talked about his experience in the Building Design program and his future career plans...and discovered he's already been offered a full-time design job!